hphelion/documentation/upload-publish-partner-images135.md

 All other regions do not support the Image API.

 ### Why upload an image and make it public ### {#publishImageReason}
 HP Cloud offers several public images for you to use; however, we might not have the exact image you require.
 With that in mind, HP Cloud allows you to upload your own images and make them publicly available.
 For example, you might want a version of a Linux distribution that we do not currently offer.
-Or, you might want to create a customized `golden` master image to import into HP Cloud.
-Whatever the scenario, if you require some customization we do not currently offer, uploading your own image and making it public is ideal for you!
+Or, you might want to create a customized golden master image to import into HP Cloud.
+Whatever the scenario, if you require a specific customized, public image that we do not currently offer, uploading your own image and making it public is ideal for you!

 ### Image types ### {#publishImageTypes}
 You can create either a public or private image to upload to HP Cloud.
 Anyone can see and use a public image.
 If you upload a private image, it is listed in your image catalog and only visible to you.